Selling final expense insurance CAN be a lucrative and rewarding career.

 How To Find A Good Final Expense Insurance Sales Opportunity

-So how do you find out which final expense sales job is best?
+So how do you find out which final expense insurance sales job is best?

 First, talk to successful final expense PRODUCERS, not recruiters.